MuleHakim/printf/README.md

-printf C rpogramming project worked on By Muluken Hakim and Paul-Anthony Ijeomah
+printf C programming project worked on By Muluken Hakim and Paul-Anthony Ijeomah.